Ensembl/ensembl-client/src/assets/browser/blackbox/README.md

 There are three ways of interacting with models

- * A model may be created *directly* with a new function, and used directly through the methods on that object.
+ * A model may be created ***directly*** with a `new` function, and used directly through the methods on that object.
- * The *static* model is expected to be used most frequently.
+ * The ***static*** model is expected to be used most frequently.
 A single, global, thread-safe instance is accessed by API utility methods.
- * The *thread-local* model is used in unit-tests wherem ultiple threads are to be treated as distinct applications.
+ * The ***thread-local*** model is used in unit-tests wherem ultiple threads are to be treated as distinct applications.
 This is most useful in unit-tests.

- Typically, the static and thread-local models are mainly accessed through macros which are more ergonomic and are zero-cost when neither the `blackbox` nor `test` compile options are given.
+ Typically, the static and thread-local models are mainly accessed through macros which are more ergonomic and are zero-cost when the `blackbox-stub` crate is used in place of this one.

 ## API